trishankatdatadog/tuf-on-a-plane/README.md

 * [Recursive descent parsers](https://en.wikipedia.org/wiki/Recursive_descent_parser) for concrete metadata formats (e.g., JSON)
 * Readable code that closely follows the [specification](https://github.com/theupdateframework/specification)

-The idea is not necessarily to rewrite the TUF reference implementation from scratch, but to imagine what could be done when not encumbered by legacy code.
+The idea is not necessarily to rewrite the TUF reference client from scratch, but to imagine what could be done when not encumbered by legacy code.